 The Company has evaluated the positive and negative evidence bearing upon its ability to realize its deferred tax assets.
-Management has considered the Company's history of cumulative net losses incurred since inception and its lack of commercialization of any products or generation of any revenue from product sales since inception and has concluded that it is more likely than not that the Company will not realize the benefits of the deferred tax assets in Japan and Singapore.
-Accordingly, a full valuation allowance has been established against those deferred tax assets as of December 31, 2016 and 2015.
-Additionally, management has considered the Company's expected utilization of research and development credit carryforwards and has concluded that it is more likely than not that the Company will not realize the benefits of the U.S. state research and development carryforward.
-The \$0.3 million valuation allowance previously recorded against the federal research and development credit carryforward has been released in 2016 based on management's assessment that the deferred tax asset is more-likely-than-not to be realized.
+As of December 31, 2016, management has considered the Company's history of cumulative net losses incurred since inception and its lack of commercialization of any products or generation of any revenue from product sales since inception and has concluded that it is more likely than not that the Company will not realize the benefits of the deferred tax assets in Japan and Singapore.
+Accordingly, a full valuation allowance has been established against those deferred tax assets as of December 31, 2016.
+Additionally as of December 31, 2016, management has considered the Company sexpected utilization of U.S. research and development credit carryforwards and has concluded that it is more likely than not that the Company will not realize the benefits of the U.S. state research and development tax credit carryforward.
+As of December 31, 2016, there was a \$0.8 million deferred tax asset in the U.S. As of December 31, 2017, management has considered the Company's history of cumulative net losses incurred since inception and its lack of commercialization of any products or generation of any revenue from product sales since inception, as well as the corporate entity restructuring, and has concluded that it is more likely than not that the Company will not realize the benefits of the deferred tax assets in Singapore, the U.S., Japan and the UK.
+Accordingly, a full valuation allowance has been established against those deferred tax assets as of December 31, 2017.

-The valuation allowance increased by approximately \$8.5 million in 2016, \$4.8 million in 2015 and \$1.3 million in 2014 primarily as a result of operating losses generated with no corresponding financial statement benefit.
+The valuation allowance increased by approximately \$20.1 million in 2017, \$8.5 million in 2016 and \$4.8 million in 2015 primarily as a result of operating losses generated with no corresponding financial statement benefit.
 The Company may release this valuation allowance when management determines that it is more-likely-than-not that the deferred tax assets will be realized.
-Any release of valuation allowance will be recorded as a tax benefit increasing net income
+Any release of valuation allowance will be recorded as a tax benefit either increasing net income or decreasing net loss.